-The candidate will be required to write a paragraph or two, on each of several topics, to be chosen by him from a considerable number, perhaps ten or fifteen, set before him in the examination paper.
-This part of the examination will call for only a general knowledge of the substance of the works.
+Reading Course.-The candidate will be required to write a paragraph or two on each of several topics chosen by him from a considerable number set before him in the examination paper.
+This part of the examination will call for only a general knowledge of the substance of the works named below.
 As additional evidence of preparation the candidate may present an exercise book, properly certified by his instructor, containing composition or other written work.